yegmor/Adv-GAN_Project/README.md

 **attack success rate** in the MNIST test set: **99%**

-**NOTE:** My implementation is a little different from the paper, because I add a clipping trick.
+**NOTE:** This implementation is a little different from the paper, because a clipping trick has been added.